SCIInstitute/ShapeWorks/README.md

 Please see **[BUILD](Documentation/Build/BUILD.md)** for the current build instructions.
 Please see **[Datasets](Documentation/UseCases/Datasets.md)** for dataset upload instructions and guidelines.
 Please see **[GIT](Documentation/Development/GIT.md)** for details to checkout out and committing newly modified code.
+Please see **[AutoDocumentation](Documentation/AutoDocumentation/AutoDocumentation.md)** to auto-generate documentation for ShapeWorks interfaces and code.
 ShapeWorks documentation uses markdown.
 Please refer to our tiny **[getting started with markdown](Documentation/Development/Markdown.md)**.

 Getting Started